-We love receiving emails from athletes who have PH in their bottles and we were stoked to hear about Chris Justice's success story at the Leadville Trail Marathon.
+We love receiving emails from athletes who use Precision Fuel & Hydration products and we were stoked to hear about Chris Justice's success story at the Leadville Trail Marathon.

 Chris got in touch after struggling with hydration issues over longer-distances in the past and his story is our June 2021 TriumPH of the Month...